Puerto Vallarta Gay Travel

 Mexico’s classic gay travel destination, Puerto Vallarta lures the LGBT community with ritzy beach clubs, budget-friendly hotels and animated gay nightlife.
 This small city is a frequent choice for Americans and Canadians, especially in winter.

-Many of my gay friends and acquaintances rave about Puerto Vallarta.
-Before visiting Puerto Vallarta though, I never fully understood what specifically makes this destination so attractive to gay men.
+Before visiting Puerto Vallarta, I never fully understood what specifically makes this destination so attractive to gay men.
+Gay friends and acquaintances of mine always raved about Puerto Vallarta.
 I quickly found out why.

-Firstly, Puerto Vallarta gay travel is so popular because the city is quite conducive to group travel.
+Puerto Vallarta is so popular because the city is quite conducive to groups of gay travelers.
 The gay scene here is physically compact.
-This makes things super easy for groups of LGBT travelers to coordinate plans.
+This makes things super easy for friends to coordinate plans.

 Even with all these English-speaking tourists though, Puerto Vallarta maintains an authentic Mexican charm you’ll surely love.
 If you’ve never been to Mexico, it’s is a great first choice.